 - An emergency call supported by €47.5 million allowed the funding of 18 proposals among which "CoNVat" 'CORONADX', 'HG nCoV19 test', 'CORESMA' and 'RECOVER' are particularly relevant to diagnostic solutions. - A special fast track call from the Innovative Medicines Initiative (IMI) on developing therapeutics and diagnostics should gather €90 million from both Horizon 2020 the pharmaceutical industry. (evaluation of proposals ongoing) - A "bottom call" from the European Innovation Council (EIC) for start-ups and SMEs with a minimum budget of €164 million will support best-received COVID-19 applications. (evaluation of proposals ongoing) - COVID-19 applications under the InnovFin Infectious Diseases Finance Facility co-funded by Horizon 2020 and the EIB could receive up to € 75 million (and beyond in exceptional cases).
-This would include companies producing diagnostics tests. - Special derogations to the Medical Devices Regulation allow putting on the market non-certified devices that are crucial to safeguard public health. - A positive control material produced by the Joint Research Centre has been distributed to testing laboratories in the EU.
-It will facilitate the reliability of the detection of the SARS-CoV-2. - A joint procurement on laboratories equipment (kits, reagents, hardware) was launched on Thursday 19 March with a deadline for applications extended to 12 April. - The EC has adopted on April 15, a communication on "Guidelines on different COVID-19 in vitro tests and their performance".
-It provides guidance on the intended purpose of a given test, and on its performance.
-It provides elements to be considered by Member States in defining national strategies, and by economic operators in placing devices on the market, with the objective of ensuring that safe and effective devices for COVID-19-related testing are available in the EU.
+This would include companies producing diagnostics tests. - Special derogations to the Medical Devices Regulation will allow putting on the market non-certified devices that are crucial to safeguard public health. - A positive control material produced by the Joint Research Centre has been distributed to testing laboratories in the EU.
+It will facilitate the reliability of the detection of the SARS-CoV-2.

-1 Real time reverse transcription polymerase chain reaction
+&lt;sup>1 Real time reverse transcription polymerase chain reaction